 Yikes!
 As Tony Greig, the cricketer and commentator used to say, “That’s a hard ask!”.

 Why not just use Brigitte de Villiers?
 Because it’s long and is a nightmare to spell!
 I love my name (even though de Villiers is as common as Smith or Jones in South Africa) and I think it has a beautiful sound, especially when pronounced by ze French.
-But to me it feels impractical as a business name and for the most part I’m quite a practical gal.
+But to me it feels impractical as a business name.

 It took a long while – and a lot of patience on the part of My Beloved as I threw name after name at him – to come up with something that met all of those criteria.
 You may well be wondering how Monkeyshine ticks box number one.
 Good point.
 Monkey is the name of my very first soft toy (highly original moniker for a monkey, I know).
 And I still have him!
 Not bad considering Monkey and I have lived in, or near, Johannesburg, Stanford, Bristol, Cape Town, Winchester, back to Bristol, London and now Hobart.
 You can see him here pictured with Tedward, whom My Beloved bought for me in the early days of our continuing romance.
 Monkey’s head is a little bit squashed because apparently I used to carry him everywhere with me, his head clamped tightly under my armpit.